jampp/geeks/_src/_posts/2017-08-11-RCT-measuring-impact-ads.markdown

 <!--excerpt.end-->

 ## Introduction

 Every advertiser wants to know whether they are having an impact on their users or not.
 More precisely, the question they're trying to answer is perfectly captured in a blog post by [Google] [google-blog]: "Did showing my ads affect customers' behavior, relative to not showing my ads?".
 With that in mind, we established a method to address this question and its underlying implications for the way retargeting is measured.

 The best approach to this issue is to run a randomized controlled trial ([RCT]) [rct] or, more specifically, an [A/B test] [ABtest] [Deng, et al. 2013 ][deng-cuped], which is basically a controlled experiment where two probabilistically equivalent groups (A and B, or treatment and control) are compared.
 They are identical except for one variation or factor that might affect a user's behavior.
 In our case, the factor would be to *show an ad* of the specific advertiser we want to analyze.
 As a result, any difference between the two groups would be because of the factor applied, the only thing that changed.
 Therefore, we can establish a causal relation between *showing an ad* and the difference in the behavior.

-In order to measureTo have a way to measure the behavior we need to establish a metric.
+In order to measure the behavior we need to establish a metric.
 It will be used to compare the differences between the groups.
 In general, this metric is based on a specific demand of the advertiser, depending on the kind of behavior they want to measure.
 For example, it can be a click on an impression, a search, a purchase, etc.

 The metric can vary depending on the type of campaign: